Share this post on:

 Assertiveness Style

-Assertiveness Style will range from asking behaviors to telling behaviors, while the Responsiveness Style varies from emoting or displaying our feelings to controlling our emotions.
+The Assertiveness Style ranges from asking behaviors to telling behaviors, while the Responsiveness Style varies from emoting or displaying our feelings to controlling our emotions.

 Assertive people can initiate, maintain, and terminate conversations skillfully.
 They are competitive, dominant, forceful, and independent.